Redirecting you to

 Risks abound when you allow your certificates to expire, but these issues, in particular, are worth mentioning:

-• Customer trust.
+• Decrease in customer trust.
 As your cybersecurity suffers, so does trust among previously loyal customers.
 Even if you somehow manage to avoid the most problematic cybersecurity issues, your customers will be aware of your lack of certification simply because your website will suddenly display the alarming message, "Your connection is not private."
 Few will be willing to visit your website under these conditions and, unfortunately, these short-term concerns can eventually lead to long-term avoidance.

 Why do SSL certificates expire?